geonetwork/doc/source/contributing/writing-documentation.rst

 Writing documentation
 #####################

-This section gives some guidelines to write consistent documentation for |project_name|.
+This section provides some guidelines for writing consistent documentation for |project_name|.